Sam-Costigan/linkableobjects/README.md

 }
 ```

-Once the DataObject has been set up to properly implement the Linkable interface, you need to the following line to your mysite/_config.php file:
+Once the DataObject has been set up to properly implement the Linkable interface, you need to add the following line to your mysite/_config.php file:

 HtmlEditorField_LinkObjects::addLinkableObject('Test');